fatihbayramm/e-commerce/README.md

 # E-Commerce

-E-commerce is a frontend project made with React by fetching data from an e-commerce service.
+E-commerce is a frontend project made with React.

 # Dependencies Used In The Project
 - Redux Toolkit